-The MFDS is one of the UK’s foremost medical degrees, focusing on the world of Dentistry and broadening student’s knowledge, but just how does it work?
+The MFDS is one of the UK’s top-tier medical qualifications, focusing on the world of Dentistry and broadening your knowledge, but just how does it work?

 What is an MFDS?